My daughter plays high school basketball.

 But last Friday night took the proverbial Fight Song cake.

-It was already looking grim.
 The fact that this particular song only rhymed “fame” and “game” over and over and over again was bad enough.

 I could only hang my head and bemoan all of those missed word opportunities.